-FRENCH 001 ELEMENTARY FRENCH I
+FRENCH 001 ELEMENTARY FRENCH I5

-FRENCH 002 ELEMENTARY FRENCH II5
+FRENCH 002 ELEMENTARY FRENCH II

 FRENCH 007 CONVERSATIONAL FRENCH

 FRENCH 010 FRENCH CIVILIZATION

-French Language and Civilization - Intermediate Level Certificate of Achievement
+French Language and Civilization - Intermediate Level

 The French Language and Civilization - Intermediate Level certificate of achievement gives students the opportunity to document their skills in the French language and the knowledge of French culture.
 The certificate of achievement is evidence of the student's academic persistence and achievement in the language and cultural studies for employment, and professional advancement.